Learn about SAMHSA’s prevention grant programs supported by the SAMHSA Center for the Application of Prevention

 Since 1993, the SABG program has provided funding to states, tribes, territories, and jurisdictions to help plan, implement, and evaluate activities to prevent and treat substance use disorders.
 This grant is awarded to the agency responsible for preventing substance use disorders in each state.
 These authorities are typically responsible for:

 - Establishing policy to be followed in administering programs

 - Complying with state rules and federal guidelines

 - Dispersing and administering all federal funds allotted to the agency

 SABG is the primary source of funding for the prevention of substance misuse and treatment in many states, tribes, territories, and jurisdictions.
 SABG accounts for approximately 32% of total state substance abuse agency funding, and 23% of total state substance abuse prevention and public health funding.

 All states, jurisdictions, and several tribal entities have received federal funding from SAMHSA to establish an epidemiological workgroup.
 Epidemiological workgroups are networks of people and organizations that bring analytical and other data competencies to substance misuse prevention.
 Their mission is to integrate data about the nature and distribution of substance use and related consequences into ongoing assessment, planning, and monitoring decisions at state and community levels.
 Their deliberate focus is on using data to inform and enhance prevention practice.
-Learn more about these workgroups, also known as state epidemiological outcomes workgroups (SEOWs).
+Learn more about epidemiological workgroups.